 - Some websites offer geographically-specific internship listings.
 Use these links for the following cities/states: California and Washington DC.

 - Find opportunities to intern abroad with fellow college athletes at Student-Athletes Abroad.

 - While not technically an internship, BestSemester offers ten off-campus and study abroad programs around the world including L.A Film Studies Center in Los Angeles, Contemporary Music Center in Nashville, American Studies Program in Washington DC, and the Summer Programme in Oxford.

-- Check-out these links for companies with internships across the U.S.: 3M, A&E Networks, ABC News, Aldi, Americans for the Arts, Art Institute of Chicago, Capital One Financial, CBS, Compassion International, Conservancy of Southwest Florida, CVS Health, Doctors Without Borders, Disney, ESPN, FBI, Focus on the Family, Hallmark Cards, HarperCollins Publishers, Humane Society, KBI, Koch Industries, Liberty Mutual Insurance, The Met (Metropolitan Museum), National Aquarium, National Basketball Association, National Football League, NBC, NFL Players Association, Nike, Northwestern Mutual, NPR, Paramount Pictures, Penguin Random House, Presbyterian Church, Progressive, Samaritan's Purse, Smithsonian Museums, Starbucks, Textron, USA Today, U.S. Congressman Ron Estes, U.S. Senator Jerry Moran, U.S. Senator Pat Roberts, United Nations Foundation, Warner Bros., WildCare, Inc., and Young Life
+- Check-out these links for companies with internships across the U.S.: 3M, ABC News, Aldi, Americans for the Arts, Art Institute of Chicago, Capital One Financial, CBS, Compassion International, Conservancy of Southwest Florida, CVS Health, Doctors Without Borders, Disney, ESPN, FBI, Focus on the Family, Hallmark Cards, HarperCollins Publishers, Humane Society, Koch Industries, Liberty Mutual Insurance, The Met (Metropolitan Museum), National Aquarium, National Basketball Association, National Football League, NBC, NFL Players Association, Nike, Northwestern Mutual, NPR, Paramount Pictures, Penguin Random House, Presbyterian Church, Progressive, Samaritan's Purse, Smithsonian Museums, Starbucks, Textron, USA Today, U.S. Congressman Ron Estes, U.S. Senator Jerry Moran, U.S. Senator Pat Roberts, United Nations Foundation, Warner Bros., WildCare, Inc., and Young Life